john-science/john-science.github.io/_posts/2016-10-31-history-tolkiens-dwarves.md

 #### Nature of Dwarves

 + The average Dwarf is shorter than the average Human or Elf. <sub>citation needed</sub>
++ The Dwarves were "stone-hard, stubborn, fast in friendship and enmity, and they suffer toil and hunger and hurt of body more heartily than other speaking peoples". <sub>9</sub>
 + Both male and female Dwarves are  born with full beards. <sub>3</sub>
 + By the Second and Third Age Dwarves naturally live about 250 solar years <sub>4</sub>.
-+ The Dwarves are secretive about their religion. *But it probably revolves around [Aulë](https://en.wikipedia.org/wiki/Aul%C3%AB).*
++ The Dwarves are secretive about their religion. *But it probably revolves around [Aulë](https://en.wikipedia.org/wiki/Aul%C3%AB).* <sub>9</sub>
-+ The Dwarves are secretive about their language, Khudzul; which was given to them by Aulë.
-(They do not speak Khudzul in front of non-Dwarves and only two outsiders ever learned to speak it: the elves [Eöl](https://en.wikipedia.org/wiki/E%C3%B6l) and [Curufin](https://en.wikipedia.org/wiki/Curufin).
++ The Dwarves are secretive about their language, Khudzul; which was given to them by Aulë. <sub>9</sub> (They do not speak Khudzul in front of non-Dwarves and only two outsiders ever learned to speak it: the elves [Eöl](https://en.wikipedia.org/wiki/E%C3%B6l) and [Curufin](https://en.wikipedia.org/wiki/Curufin).
 Through intensive effort, Khudzul remained unchanged throughout all four ages.) <sub>5</sub>

  &nbsp;